-Critical Accounting Policies and Significant Judgments and Estimates

-Our financial statements are prepared in accordance with generally accepted accounting principles in the United States.
-The preparation of our financial statements and related disclosures requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, costs and expenses, and the disclosure of contingent assets and liabilities in our financial statements.
+Critical Accounting Policies and Significant Judgments and Estimates and judgments that affect the reported amounts of assets, liabilities, costs and expenses, and the disclosure of contingent assets and liabilities in our financial statements.
 We base our estimates on historical experience, known trends and events and various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 We evaluate our estimates and assumptions on a periodic basis.
 Our actual results may differ from these estimates.